Date completed: June 2016 (4 players). Succeeded escaping!

 This room can be played even by people who speak neither Portuguese nor English.
 The hints, which also do not require language, will come in a very old-fashioned method: delivered by letter!

-Most puzzles in Crime Scene are of the association type.
+Most puzzles in Cena do Crime are of the association type.
 The game starts non-linear, allowing every member of a team to work.
 As the game advances, the tasks become more linear, however, you will need all your teammates searching for things and paying attention to detail.
 Our party of four needed one hint for this room and it was exactly for something we could not find!
 Remember to look all around you…

 One puzzle was also particularly difficult to solve.
 However, once we internalised the idea that no puzzle in this room would require knowledge of any language to solve, we stopped going down unproductive rabbit holes.